Baking and Pastry Specialization

 • Real-World Experience: Students will learn to utilize industry-level and commercial equipment, including dough sheeters, ice cream machines, hydrovection ovens, and a variety of mixers ranging from 6-quart to 60-quart capacities.
 Additionally, students in this pastry track will have the main responsibility for providing all baked desserts for catered events, both on-site and off-site.
 These high-quality work-based learning opportunities provide real-world experience and help students develop essential skills in baking and pastry arts.

-• Certifications: Students who complete the program are eligible to earn their ServSafe Manager, and Workplace Readiness (WRS) certifications.
+• Certifications: Students who complete the program are eligible to earn their ServSafe Manager, and Workplace Readiness Skills (WRS) certifications.

 • Dual Enrollment: Students can earn transferable college credits through our partnership with Reynolds Community College.